-Essentially, the ‘platform-tools” command-line tools is meant for developers only.
-They are a part of the Android SDK Manager and Android Studio and are used to perform more complicated tasks like developing, analyzing and debugging Android apps APK (Android Application Package file).
-Using them you can emulate apps, edit the visual layouts and test them without a real Android device.
+Essentially, the ‘platform-tools” is a command-line tool meant for developers only.
+They are a part of the Android SDK Manager and Android Studio and are used to perform more complicated tasks like developing, analyzing, and debugging Android apps APK (Android Application Package file).
+Using them you can emulate apps, edit the visual layouts, and test them without a real Android device.

 Not too long ago, we had to download a full Android SDK suite or Android Studio and get the Platform-tools.
 Google then decided to release the Android SDK Platform-tools separately.
 Now, we can download the latest version of Android SDK Platform-tools for Windows, Linux, and Mac in an easy-to-download Zip package.

 Below you can download the Android SDK Tools for all three major operating systems for computers.